Markus Poschner

-Markus Poschner (born 1971, Munich) is a German conductor and pianist.
+Markus Poschner (born 1 February 1971) is a German conductor and pianist.

 Biography

-Poschner studied at the University of Music and Performing Arts Munich with Hermann Michael.
+Born in Munich, Poschner studied at the University of Music and Performing Arts Munich with Hermann Michael.
 His mentors and supporters included Sir Roger Norrington, Sir Colin Davis and Jorma Panula.

 From 2000 to 2006, Poschner was chief conductor of the Georgisches Kammerorchester Ingolstadt.
 He has also been first Kapellmeister of the Komische Oper Berlin.
 From 2007 to 2017, Poschner was Generalmusikdirektor (GMD) of the city of Bremen, which encompassed chief conductorships of the Bremer Philharmoniker and of the Theater Bremen.